United States Army Field Band

-The United States Army Field Band of Washington, D.C. is a touring musical organization of the United States Army.
+The United States Army Field Band of Washington, D.C. is a touring musical organization of the United States Army Military District of Washington.
 It performs more than 400 concerts per year and has performed in all 50 states of the United States and in 25 countries.
-Stationed at Fort George G. Meade, Maryland, the Army Field Band consists of four performing components: the Concert Band, the Soldiers' Chorus, the Jazz Ambassadors, and the Six-String Soldiers.
+Stationed at Fort George G. Meade, Maryland, the Army Field Band consists of five performing components: the Concert Band, the Soldiers' Chorus, the Jazz Ambassadors, the Six-String Soldiers, and the Commercial Music Group, which includes the Army Rappers.

 Every four years, the Band leads the first element of the Presidential Inaugural Parade.
 It has also appeared at The Kennedy Center Honors, three World Series, the Baltimore Orioles' annual home finale, the 1995 Presidential Commemoration of the 50th Anniversary of V-J Day, the 40th Anniversary of D-Day in Normandy, the National Memorial Day Concert, the state funerals of Presidents Reagan and Ford, and the 2002 Winter Olympic Games.

 History

-The Field Band was established in 1946 by Lieutenant General Jacob L. Devers, Commanding General of U.S. Army Ground Forces, with the aim of maintaining the link between the United States Army and American public established during World War Two by organisations such as USO and the First Combat Infantry Band.
+The Field Band was established in 1946 by Lieutenant General Jacob L. Devers, Commanding General of U.S. Army Ground Forces, with the aim of maintaining the link between the United States Army and American public established during World War Two by organisations such as United Service Organizations and the First Combat Infantry Band.

-The band's members had to pass a rigorous audition, with the nucleus of the new organization consisted of musicians from the original First Combat Infantry Band.
+The nucleus of the new organization consisted of musicians from the original First Combat Infantry Band.
 The new band was named The Army Ground Forces Band.
 In April 1950, it was renamed the United States Army Field Band.

-Their 2020 album, Soundtrack of the American Soldier, was nominated Best Immersive Audio Album at the 63rd Annual Grammy Awards.
+Their 2020 album, Soundtrack of the American Soldier, won Best Immersive Audio Album at the 63rd Annual Grammy Awards.